rexdf/openshift-nginx-php55/README.md

 correct folder.

-The script does not remove the source files, so you can easily recompile Apache or PHP.
+The script does not remove the source files, so you can easily recompile Nginx or PHP.
 Have a look at the shell script to see with which options both were compiled the first time.

-The misc/parse_templates.py script takes the template files from misc/templates and replaces some variables with the actual folder pathes (because these depend on the application, they cannot be hardcoded).
-It then copies the file to the appropiate location.

 Usage
 -----